openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/multi-device.rst

          :fragment: [part0]

 To check what devices are present in the system, you can use the Device API.
-For information on how to do it, check :doc:`Query device properties and configuration <query-device-properties>`.
+For information on how to do it, check :doc:`Query device properties and configuration <../../openvino-workflow/running-inference/inference-devices-and-modes/query-device-properties>`.

 Configuring Individual Devices and Creating the Multi-Device On Top